 In the UK he secured >£1.8M continuous funding for this team 1997-2014 from the UK Research Councils, European Union, industry, public sector and philanthropic bodies.
 He is currently on three projects funded by the Australian Office for Learning & Teaching.
 He is currently funded by the UK's Engineering & Physical Sciences Research Council (EPSRC) on the Election Debate Visualization Project, and the European Union on the Catalyst Project.

 Simon lectures at postgraduate and professional levels on Learning Analytics and Argument Visualization.
-CIC runs the transdisciplinary Masters of Data Science & Innovation and Arguments, Evidence & Intuition.
+In 2015 CIC launched the highly successful transdisciplinary Masters of Data Science & Innovation.
 At the UK Open University, he worked on the world's first MBA program in Managing Knowledge, writing online distance teaching materials on Human-Centred Knowledge Management Technologies.

 Research into the teaching and assessment of student writing shows that many students find academic writing a challenge to learn, with legal writing no exception.
 Improving the availability and quality of timely formative feedback is an important aim.
 However, the time-consuming nature of assessing writing makes it impractical for instructors to provide rapid, detailed feedback on hundreds of draft texts which might be improved prior to submission.
 This paper describes the design of a natural language processing (NLP) tool to provide such support.
 We report progress in the development of a web application called AWA (Academic Writing Analytics), which has been piloted in a Civil Law degree.
 We describe: the underlying NLP platform and the participatory design process through which the law academic and analytics team tested and refined an existing rhetorical parser for the discipline; the user interface design and evaluation process; and feedback from students, which was broadly positive, but also identifies important issues to address.
 We discuss how our approach is positioned in relation to concerns regarding automated essay grading, and ways in which AWA might provide more actionable feedback to students.
 We conclude by considering how this design process addresses the challenge of making explicit to learners and educators the underlying mode of action in analytic devices such as our rhetorical parser, which we term algorithmic accountability.

-Iandoli, L., Quinto, I., De Liddo, A. & Buckingham Shum, S. 2016, 'On online collaboration and construction of shared knowledge: Assessing mediation capability in computer supported argument visualization tools', Journal of the Association for Information Science and Technology, vol. 67, no. 5, pp. 1052-1067.View/Download from: UTS OPUS or Publisher's site
+Iandoli, L, Quinto, I, De Liddo, A & Shum, SB 2016, 'On online collaboration and construction of shared knowledge: Assessing mediation capability in computer supported argument visualization tools', JOURNAL OF THE ASSOCIATION FOR INFORMATION SCIENCE AND TECHNOLOGY, vol. 67, no. 5, pp. 1052-1067.View/Download from: UTS OPUS or Publisher's site

 Collaborative Computer-Supported Argument Visualization (CCSAV) is a technical methodology that offers support for online collective deliberation over complex dilemmas.
 As compared with more traditional conversational technologies, like wikis and forums, CCSAV is designed to promote more critical thinking and evidence-based reasoning, by using representations that highlight conceptual relationships between contributions, and through computational analytics that assess the structural integrity of the network.
 However, to date, CCSAV tools have achieved adoption primarily in small-scale educational contexts, and only to a limited degree in real world applications.
 We hypothesise that by reifying conversations as logical maps to address the shortcomings of chronological streams, CCSAV tools underestimate the importance of participation and interaction in enhancing collaborative knowledge-building.
 We argue, therefore, that CCSAV platforms should be socially augmented in order to improve their mediation capability.
 Drawing on Clark and Brennan influential Common Ground theory, we designed a Debate Dashboard, which augmented a CCSAV tool with a set of widgets that deliver meta-information about participants and the interaction process.
 An empirical study simulating a moderately sized collective deliberation scenario provides evidence that this experimental version outperformed the control version on a range of indicators, including usability, mutual understanding, quality of perceived collaboration, and accuracy of individual decisions.
 No evidence was found that the addition of the Debate Dashboard impeded the quality of the argumentation or the richness of content.